Far-1d/microservice-social-network-api---fastapi/README.md

 pytest
 ```

+> [!IMPORTANT]
-- in case there are failures in notifications tests, most of the time increasing the sleep time
+> in case there are failures in notifications tests, most of the time increasing the sleep time
 fixes the failure.

 ---